AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 that enables Bluetooth 4.0 connection to the brick, and theoretically would enable the creation of a similar controller app (there is none available at the moment).

+To power the brick, the EV3 Home edition takes in some 6 AA batteries.
+For 85 USD you can buy a [2050 mAh LiIon battery - #45501](http://shop.lego.com/en-US/EV3-Rechargeable-DC-Battery-45501),
+or you can buy the better Education kit and get it for free.

+VEX IQ comes with a rechargeable battery in the starter kit.
+It's similarly spec'd at 2000 mAh, but [alas it's NiMH](http://hubpages.com/technology/Which-is-better-Nickel-Metal-Hydride-NiMH-or-Lithium-Ion-Li-ion-batteries).
+You can, and should, [purchase additional batteries for only $20](http://www.robotmesh.com/vexiq-robot-battery) (4x cheaper than LEGO!).

+Probably not significant, but in additional to the [better battery chemistry](http://hubpages.com/technology/Which-is-better-Nickel-Metal-Hydride-NiMH-or-Lithium-Ion-Li-ion-batteries), the EV3 set allows the battery to be charged without having to take the model apart.
+Of course, it all pales in comparison with the price you pay for the VEX IQ battery: you can buy a few and swap them out all day as they only take about 2-3 hours to recharge.

 ### Motors